History of English cricket (1726–1750): London

 In terms of surviving records, London was easily the most prolific team of the period from 1726 to 1750.
 For example, the 1731 season has the highest number of known eleven-a-side matches (30) and sixteen of them involved London; no other team played in more than six.
 In 1743, there were 21 known eleven-a-side matches and nineteen involved London, while no other team played in more than three.

-Matches between London and Dartford were first recorded in 1722 and this rivalry, albeit sporadic, continued into the 1750s.
-They met twice in 1729.
-The first match in Dartford was for a stake of £50, but the result is unknown.
+Matches between London and Dartford were first recorded in 1722, and this rivalry, albeit sporadic, continued into the 1750s.
+They met twice in 1729, with the first match in Dartford being played for a stake of £50, but the result is unknown.
 The return was on Kennington Common a few days later.
 The London Evening Post reported it as "a great cricket match on Kennington Common between the Londoners and the Dartford men for a considerable sum of money, wagers and bets, the latter beat the former very much".
-In 1731, they met five times between 5 June and 5 July—three times on the Artillery Ground and twice on Dartford Brent.
-London won the first match at home by 15 runs, the two in Dartford were drawn, and the other two results are unknown.
+In 1731, they met five times between 5 June and 5 July—three times on the Artillery Ground and twice on Dartford Brent; London won the first match at home by 15 runs, the two in Dartford were drawn, and the other two results are unknown.

 London were generally successful, especially in the 1730s, and had the strength to play against county teams.
 In 1734, they defeated Kent twice, in one match by an innings and 25 runs.
 In 1735, they played Surrey four times and won twice; one match was drawn and the other is an unknown result.

 In the 1740s, London faced stronger opposition from clubs like Addington, Bromley, Slindon, and Woburn.
 In 1742, London met Bromley at the Artillery Ground on 14 June and the match ended in a tie, the second known instance of this result in eleven-a-side cricket.
 In 1743, they played Woburn five times with mixed success, winning three and losing two.
 On 25 July 1743, London were heavily beaten on the Artillery Ground by Addington, who had Robert Colchin as a given man.
 London batted first and were all out for 32.
 Addington scored 110 in reply and then dismissed London for 74 to win the match by an innings and 4 runs.
-The village of Addington is about three miles south-east of Croydon and this was the club's first game in London.
-They did have a strong eleven for a few years in the 1740s.
+The village of Addington is about three miles south-east of Croydon, and this was the club's first game in London.
+They fielded a strong eleven for a few years in the 1740s.
 London's most famous matches were probably the three against Slindon between 1742 and 1744.
 They won the first two in September 1742 but lost the 1744 match.